ergoplatform/ergodocs/docs/sig-scheme.md

 Ergo’s signature schemes, built on robust cryptographic foundations like Schnorr signatures and Sigma protocols, are central to the platform’s security and functionality.
 They allow for flexible, secure, and privacy-preserving transactions, making Ergo a powerful platform for decentralized applications and digital contracts.

 For more information and technical details, refer to the [ErgoScript documentation](https://github.com/ScorexFoundation/sigmastate-interpreter) and the [sigma-rust repository](https://github.com/ergoplatform/sigma-rust).

----

-This documentation provides a thorough explanation of the signature schemes used in Ergo, including their theoretical foundations, practical implementations, and applications within the Ergo ecosystem.